LGBTQ and Pride events around the world in 2018

 New York's Pride celebrations haven't lost their political focus, with its events aiming to inspire, educate, commemorate and celebrate the diversity of the LGBT community.The importance of the city's Pride is reflected in its prestigious speakers at its Parade.

-The accompanying Pride Island and Pride Festival also offer starry line-ups, with 2017's performers set to include Leanne Rimes and Tegan and Sara.
+The accompanying Pride Island and Pride Festival also offer starry line-ups, with 2018's performers set to include Tove Lo, Lizzo, RuPaul's Drag Race royalty Sasha Velour and a certain Ms Kylie Minogue.

 The celebrations continue the following day in Vauxhall.
 The area's famous Pleasure Gardens host an afternoon of free festivities, including UK Black Pride and the Pride in the Park music festival.

-The UK's biggest Pride Festival takes place in Brighton during the first weekend of August.
+Often claimed to be the UK's biggest Pride Festival, Brighton Pride takes place in during the first weekend of August.
 Following a Carnival of Diversity Parade, which brings a riot of colour to the seafront promenade, the festival kicks off in the city's Preston Park.

 With several stages, dance and cabaret tents, Brighton and Hove's Pride Festival regularly attracts big name performers.
-This year it's headlined by The Pet Shop Boys and Years and Years.
+This year it's perhaps got its biggest, and certainly most talked-about booking yet, none other than pop royalty Britney Spears.

 Manchester's Canal Street is one of the UK's most popular gay neighbourhoods.
 And the city's annual Pride celebrations are similarly vibrant.